stevesecurityoverview/HCP-Power-Correction/README.md

 ## Credits
 Project Started by Sam Rosenberg
-Adjusted by Stephen Shin and David Soussana
+Adjusted by Stephen Shin, David Soussana, and Matthew Chin

 Sponsored and directed by Dr. Jeremy Purcell @ University of Maryland.